WP870 BUILD LOG

 What is a WP870?

-The 12-Gauge shotgun is the longest-serving gun in the American law enforcement community and continues to be the most prevalent long gun in the armories of police agencies across the country.
-While most law enforcement shotguns are bland and unexciting, there are specific versions that hold a unique appeal.
+The 12-Gauge shotgun is perhaps the longest-serving firearm in American law enforcement history and continues to be the most prevalent long gun in the armories of police agencies across the country.
+While most law enforcement shotguns are typical and unexciting, there are specific versions that hold a unique appeal.
 One of those is the "Witness Protection 870", or 'WP870'.

-The original "Shockwave" type shotgun used by the U.S. Marshal Service beginning in the mid 1980s.
+This is the original "Shockwave" type shotgun and was used by the U.S. Marshal Service beginning in the mid 1980s.
 These firearms were designed for the Witness Protection Program to be carried under cover of a jacket or trench coat and readily available against a close threat.
-They utilized the Remington 870 platform and the cutdown barrel lengths ranged from 12.5 inches to 14.5 inches.
+They utilized the Remington 870 platform and the shortened barrel lengths ranged from 12.5 inches to 14.5 inches.
 The original stock was reshaped to what's called a birdshead very similar to today's Shockwave grip.

 The 'WP870' gains its nickname from its adoption and use by the United States Marshals Service.
 Fellow gun scribe Chris McLoughlin outlined the beginnings of the original guns in a 1984 article.
 According to McLoughlin, Gene Thompson, Lynn Jordall and Jim Wilson built three prototypes.
 This was a collaborative effort with each man working on a select feature to produce the most effective platform.
 The result was a cut-down Remington 870 with a 14.5-inch barrel, a custom-built hand stop and, most significantly, an ergonomic grip that retained the shape of the original factory stock.
 Other modifications included a slotted shell lifter to assist in clearing a short-stroke-induced double feed and a unique sling system.

-The early version of the gun utilized Remington 870s with barrels trimmed to 14.5 inches and the cylinder bores modified to accept Mossberg pattern chokes.
+The early versions utilized barrels trimmed to 14.5 inches and the cylinder bores modified to accept Mossberg pattern chokes.
 Around 240 of these guns were created and fielded for various roles in the Marshal’s Service, including Witness Protection.
 The U.S. Marshals Service created these specialized shotguns for close-range protection roles within the Witness Protection Program.
 They were designed for high firepower in tight spaces.

 Jim Wilson was a talented machinist whose modest shop was located on Oriole Street in Brunswick, Georgia.
 Wilson saw the potential for other government, law enforcement and civilian sales of the WP870.
 Wilson provided two distinct services regarding the WP870.
 The first was a conversion of an agency shotgun.
 The second was to convert a customer’s personal 870 into a WP870.
 In 1984, the conversion cost was listed as $214.80.
 Because this was a conversion of a non-NFA shotgun, the BATFE classified it a short-barreled shotgun (SBS), which mandated a $200 tax stamp for individuals.
 Later, Wilson became a Remington manufacturer and received receivers and parts to build 50 guns.
 Since these were manufactured in the WP870 configuration, the BATFE classified these guns as Any Other Weapons, or AOWs, making them subject to a $5 AOW tax stamp.
 Unfortunately, the arrangement between Wilson and Remington did not continue, and no more WP870s were manufactured as AOWs.